 sion, to ask for the document that validates meal reservations.
 Alternative: Oberweiss (at the patient's expense, opening hours available on the website)

 ZithaKlinik

 In your room (see with the nursing stafe on your floor).
-Alternative: Café Ho'Co the patient's expense, open-
+Alternative: Café Ho'Co the patient's expense, opening hours available on the website).

 Clinique Bohler